aiswaryasankar/website/_posts/2018-12-20-can-you-debug-faster.md

 ![Continuous Time Markov Chain](/stock_images/exp_function.png){:style="float: center;margin-left: 150px; margin-top: 7px :height="550px" width="450px" :class="img-responsive"}
 <br><br>

 Usually when we thinking of the probability that an event occurs we have it for a certain amount of time: P(eat 2 apples in a day), P(5 cars pass your house in an hour).
 Now however we want a rate, the probability for an instant in time.
 Thus we have a Continuous Time Markov Chain as opposed to the Discrete Time Markov Chain we were working with earlier.
 Looking to calculus, we can find the rate for this CTMC by taking the limit as this interval $$\delta t$$ becomes infinitely small.
+This is the rate at which the probability distribution among states changes.

+<br><center>
 $$\frac{dP(t)}{dt} = \lim_{\delta t \to \infty} \left ( \frac{P(t + \delta t) - P(t)}{\delta t} \right ) $$
+</center><br>

 We can now simplify this equation.
 We remember from the discrete version that mutliplying by the transition matrix $$n+m$$ times is the same as first multiplying by the transtition matrix $$n$$ times followed by another $$m$$ times.
 Essentially the Chapman Kolmogorov theorom states that $$P^{n+m} = P^nP^m $$.
 The same holds here for the continous case $$P(t + \delta t) = P(t)P(\delta t)$$ since you are computing the transition function for the same total amount of time.
 Thus we can pull $$P(t)$$ out and we have

+<br><center>
 $$\frac{dP(t)}{dt} = \lim_{\delta t \to 0} \left ( \frac{P(t) [P(\delta t) - I]}{\delta t} \right )$$
+</center><br>

 Since $$P(t)$$ doesn't depend on $$\delta t$$ we have

+<br><center>
 $$\frac{dP(t)}{dt} = P(t)  \lim_{\delta t \to 0} \left ( \frac{[P(\delta t) - I]}{\delta t} \right )$$
+</center><br>

 Let's represent this matrix of limits as $$Q$$.
-Q still represents the transition matrix where $$Q[0][0]$$ is the transition from state 0 to state 0, $$Q[0][1] is the transition from state 0 to state 1 and so on.
+Q still represents the transition matrix where $$Q[0][0]$$ is the transition from state 0 to state 0, $$Q[0][1]$$ is the transition from state 0 to state 1 and so on.
 The only difference is that in the continuous case you want to take the limit as the time interval for this transition probability becomes infinitely small.

+<br><center>
 $$Q = \lim_{\delta t \to 0}\frac{1}{\delta t}\left (
 \begin{bmatrix}
 1-p(\delta t) & p(\delta t)\\